RyanMcG/incise/README.md

 ## Running specs

-Unfortunately the speclj leiningen plugin does not work well with clj-v8 because it requires custom jvm options (this seems to be a bug with speclj).
+Unfortunately the speclj leiningen plugin does not work well with clj-v8 because it requires custom JVM options (this seems to be a bug with speclj).
 However, you can still run the tests using `lein run`:

 ```bash